 Birth Injury Lawyers at Dolman Law Group

 He has handled cases in the field of birth injury throughout Florida, representing many who have sustained severe injuries.
+Matt has handled a wide array of birth injury claims.

 Stanley Gipe is a Florida Bar Board Certified Civil Trial Lawyer.
 This certification deems Stan an expert in the discipline of trying civil jury trials.